himanshi-png/himanshi-png/README.md

 # Himanshi Khatwani
 ## About me
 <p>I am a final year BSc.
 (Bachelor of Science- Statistics) student, aspiring to a business analyst.
-I have great wrtiing and oral communication skills and can levrage my SQL knowledge for the cost effective business operations.
+I have great wrtiing and oral communication skills and can levrage my MySQL knowledge for the cost effective business operations.
 I am exploring opportunity to demonstrate my business accumen and apply my skills in industry</p>

 ## Skills
 **1. Advanced Excel**